prorev/ajax-test/README.md

 * To additionally set the WebKit browser application for visual testing.

-* To add possible Sass styles converters
+* To add possible Sass styles converters.

 ## Recommended Tools